thomasgurry/amplicon_sequencing_pipeline/doc_rtd/source/preparing-dataset.rst

 For processing to occur, ``PROCESSED`` should be ``False`` (case-sensitive).

-The following section will go through all available summary file attributes, and are summarized in Appendix [sec:summarytable].
+The following section will go through all available summary file attributes, and are summarized in `List of 16S and ITS attributes`_.
 These options are presented in roughly the same order as they are processed.

 Input file(s)